3DFin/parallel-cut-pursuit/README.md

 ### Python
 Requires `numpy` package.
-See the script `setup.py` for compiling modules with `distutils`; on UNIX systems, it can be directly interpreted as `python setup.py build_ext`.
+See the script `setup.py` for compiling modules with `setuptools`; it can be run simply by using `pip` e.g. `python -m pip install .`. pre compiled binaries for Windows and Linux will soon be available on `PyPI`
-Compatible with Python 2 and Python 3.

 Extensive documentation of the Python wrappers can be found in the corresponding `.py` files.
 The scripts are mostly written for Python 3, and should work with Python 2 with minor tweaking.